nidium/libapenetwork/README.md

-# LibApeNetwork - Cross-platform Async network lib
+# LibApeNetwork - Fast cross-platform async network library

 ## Background

-This library has grown out of the Ajax Push Engine Project so that it can be used as "Async Push Engine Network Library"
+This project has evolved out of the Ajax Push Engine Project so that it can be used as a seperate library.

-## License

-Copyright (C) 2010-2015 Anthony Catel <paraboul@gmail.com>

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 ## APE C API

 - All public functions are defined by "APE_" (uppercase)
 - Non public functions are defined by "ape_" (lowercase)

+## License

+Copyright 2016 Nidium Inc. All rights reserved.
+Use of this source code is governed by a MIT license that can be found in the LICENSE file.